X2Y2-io/x2y2-sdk/README.md

   network,
   signer: buyer, // Signer of the buyer
-  order: orders[0], // Pass in the order you choose to buy from above. payback, // number, percentage of royalty that route back to the buyer
+  order: orders[0], // Pass in the order you choose to buy from above.
-           // the base of `payback` is 10^6, optional, eg. 50000 = 5%, 0 = pay 100% royalty
-           // The number can’t be larger than the royalty fee rate set by the collection owner.
-           // A collection's royalty rate can be obtained via the Public API /v1/contracts/{contract}
 })
 ```